Sex Robot Industry [New 2024 Data]

 2020: Lux Botics

-Although Lux Botics are very far away from actually releasing a functioning and realistic sex doll they are working on exciting tech!
+Although Lux Botics is very far away from actually releasing a functioning and realistic sex doll they are working on exciting tech!

-The problem with most sex doll is that they will have limited motions in legs, arms, and hips.
+The problem with most sex dolls is that they will have limited motions in the legs, arms, and hips.
 Most movement will not be able to add to the intercourse.

 This is where Lux Botics will be interesting to follow, as they are working on creating a lot of movement, especially in the hip area, of their upcoming doll.